jalanb/pym/docs/python_unparser.rst

      This feature is also apparent in other strings.
  #.
 Blank lines are not maintained
  #.
 Extraneous parentheses are introduced
      Some of these seem improvident, such as those introduced around conditions of (some) if statements.
-Others seem harmless, or even helpful, such as introduing parentheses around a literal tuple.
+Others seem harmless, or even helpful, such as introducing parentheses around a literal tuple.
 Introducing parentheses around expressions after a print statement is dubious, given that I used python 2, not 3.
  #.
 Extra indentation is introduced at control structures
      In particular this is noticeable at if/else statements, where the original uses compound statements for both if and else, but the unparsed version splits them over two lines.
-Once again the unparsed version seem `more correct <http://www.python.org/dev/peps/pep-0008/#other-recommendations>`_.
+Once again the unparsed version seems `more correct <http://www.python.org/dev/peps/pep-0008/#other-recommendations>`_.
  #.
 Re-formatting of a multi-line dictionary to a single line
  #.
 Re-formatting expressions to introduce spaces around operators